Answered By: Darcy Gervasio

 After filling and submitting the form, you should see a results page listing databases that have your article.

 If more than one database is listed, select one that covers the date your article was published.
-For recent articles (last 1-2 years), try to avoid databases with a "full text delay" or that say "most recent 1 year(s) not available."
+For recent articles (last 1 to 2 years), try to avoid databases with a "full text delay" or that say "most recent 1 year(s) not available."

 screenshot of article record showing online availability and list of databases with dates of access